University of Missouri - Columbia Archives

 6-2-3.
 Small collections need not be ordered into Records Series.
 A summary description and folder or container list is sufficient.

 6-2-4.
-When developing Records Series within an accession, make as few separate Records Series as is rationally possible without doing harm to the descriptive scheme and potential access.
-Series should be broadened in preference to over-dividing a body of records into a multitude of Record Series.
+When developing Records Series within an accession, make as few separate Series as is rationally possible without doing harm to the descriptive scheme and potential access.
+Series should be broadened in preference to over-dividing a body of records into a multitude of Series or Sub-Series

 6-2-6.
-When records arrive in the Archives with numbered file folders, and rearrangement is necessary to create a rational arrangement, the folders should be renumbered following rearrangement.
+When records arrive in the Archives with numbered file folders, and rearrangement is necessary to create a rational arrangement, the folders should be renumbered according to the standard scheme used by the Archives.

 Return to the Table of Contents